ariefsn/flutter-toolkit/README.md

 ## Toolkit

-> Just a simple toolkit for dart.
+> Just a simple toolkit for flutter.
+Some APIs are ready to help manipulate map, string, random, and sleep.
+Hopefully can be useful.

 ### Usage